frntc/RAD/readme.md

 ### 3D printed cases

+bigby has designed a case for 3D printing for the RPi 3A+ RAD-PCB (see image above, courtesy of bigby).
+The files can be downloaded on [Thingyverse](https://www.thingiverse.com/thing:5733086) and [Printables](https://www.printables.com/model/345964-rad-expansion-unit-case).
-Remains to be done.
-The PCBs have the some format as the Sidekick64 PCBs -- in case anyone considers adapting the exiting models.
+As the PCBs have the some format as the Sidekick64 PCBs, other cases might be easy to adapt.